 - Preheat oven to 350 degrees

-- In a large bowl, combine flour, sugar, cocoas, baking powder and salt.
+- In a large bowl, combine flour, sugar, cocoa powder, baking powder and salt.

-- Add to that the eggs, water, oil, milk and vanilla, and whisk until combined.
+- Add to that the eggs, milk, oil and vanilla, and fold gently until combined.

 - Scrape batter into prepared pan(s) and bake 25-30 minutes, until top is springy or toothpick inserted in center comes out clean.

-- In a microwave safe container, heat chocolate chips in 25 second intervals, stirring in between each one until melted and completely smooth.
+- In a microwave safe container, heat chocolate chips and heavy cream in 30 second intervals, stirring in between each one until melted and completely smooth.
 Do not heat past this point, and allow to cool completely at room temperature.

 - Let the cake cool completely before frosting.
 Begin by scooping a very large dollop onto the center of the cake, and then using an offset spatula to spread a thin layer evenly to each edge.

 - Decorate with sprinkles directly after frosting, so they stick.

 - Cut into 12 even squares; 4 long ways, and 3 across.

 - Make sure the cake is completely smooth before frosting.